lucky-yoolk/icons-flat-osx/README.md

 I've included a basic template both apps and folders.

 ### App Creators
-Please dont ask to use one of my icons for your custom app, otherwise ask for a custom one dedicated to your app ;)
+Please dont ask to use one of my icons for your app, otherwise ask for a custom one (for free) ;)

 ### Text Corrections
 I'm not that good in english ^^ if somebody can correct wrong words and sentence, you're welcome!